-These past few months have been… what’s the word?
-Alive.
-Yes, that’s it.
+These past few months have been alive.
 Alive with laughter, learning, discovery and those beautiful moments when you see a child understand something not from a textbook, but from living it.

 Remember when you were young and staying over at a friend’s house felt like the biggest adventure?
 We believe children still need that.

-Throughout these months, we organised slumber parties for different age groups — from Standard 4 all the way to Standard 10.
-Some were overnight adventures, while others were all-day marathons of fun.
+Throughout these months, we organised slumber parties for different age groups — from Std.
+4 all the way to Std.
+10. Some were overnight adventures, while others were all-day marathons of fun.

 - Open mic sessions that revealed hidden talents